Oxygen mask: Regulations

-Three main kinds of oxygen masks are used by pilots and crews who fly at high altitudes: continuous flow, diluter demand, and pressure demand.
+Three main kinds of oxygen masks are used by pilots and crews who fly at high altitudes: continuous flow, dilute demand, and pressure demand.

 In a continuous-flow system, oxygen is provided to the user continuously.
 It does not matter if the user is exhaling or inhaling as oxygen is flowing from the time the system is activated.
 Below the oxygen mask is a rebreather bag that collects oxygen during exhalation and as a result allows a higher flow rate during the inhalation cycle.

 Diluter-demand and pressure-demand masks supply oxygen only when the user inhales.
 They each require a good seal between the mask and the user's face.

 In a diluter-demand system, as the altitude increases (ambient pressure, and therefore the partial pressure of ambient oxygen, decreases), the oxygen flow increases such that the partial pressure of oxygen is roughly constant.
 Diluter-demand oxygen systems can be used up to 40,000 ft.

 In a pressure-demand system, oxygen in the mask is above ambient pressure, permitting breathing above 40,000 ft.
 Because the pressure inside the mask is greater than the pressure around the user's torso, inhalation is easy, but exhalation requires more effort.
 Aviators are trained in pressure-demand breathing in altitude chambers.
 Because they seal tightly, pressure-demand-type oxygen masks are also used in hyperbaric oxygen chambers and for oxygen breathing research projects with standard oxygen regulators.

 Supplemental oxygen is needed for flying more than 30 minutes at cabin pressure altitudes of 12,500 ft or higher, pilots must use oxygen at all times above 14,000 ft and each occupant must be provided supplemental oxygen above 15,000 ft.